torquebox/torquebox.org/news/2011-09-14-configure-with-ruby-not-yaml.md

 TorqueBox has traditionally used a YAML configuration syntax, both for its internal (`torquebox.yml`) and external (`*-knob.yml`) [descriptors].
-In addition to that YAML syntax, you can now use a Ruby DSL in your internal descriptor.
-To use the DSL, simply replace your `torquebox.yml` file with a `torquebox.rb` file.
+Now, in place of a YAML-based internal descriptor, you can use a Ruby-based internal descriptor.
+We now provide a Ruby configuration DSL.
+To use it, simply replace your `torquebox.yml` file with a `torquebox.rb` file.

 # But what goes in that file?

-The best way to see that is through an example.
+The best way to see that is with an example.
 We'll take the following `torquebox.yml` and convert it into a `torquebox.rb`:

 <pre class="syntax yaml">environment: